2015 ICC World Cricket League Division Two

 The 2015 ICC World Cricket League Division Two was a cricket divisional tournament organised by the International Cricket Council.
 It formed part of the ICC World Cricket League and a qualification pathway for the ICC World Cup 2019.

 The tournament was held in Namibia from 17 to 24 January 2015.
-The Netherlands won the tournament, beating hosts Namibia by 8 wickets in the final.
+The Netherlands won the tournament, beating the hosts Namibia by 8 wickets in the final.

 Teams

 The six teams that took part in the tournament were decided according to the results of the 2014 World Cup Qualifier and the 2014 ICC World Cricket League Division Three.